 Entire great rooms are dressed up for a day on the farm but outside, it’s all aluminum siding on a quarter-acre suburban lot.

+uch has been written on how social media is harming our society, particularly children and teens.
+And I couldn’t agree more.
 But let’s talk about how it is harming our aesthetics and the way we live as well.

 As a design aficionado who loves beautiful and original home interiors and home design, I have come to the sad conclusion that many of the Instagram home interior “designers” I follow are a direct reflection of our empty, post-modern society, a looking glass of sorts into the posed and staged lives of Americans that got their start on Facebook.

 Posts are peppered with soulless, unimaginative photos that all look the same.
 History is thrown away and all originality stifled.

 Today’s amateur designers are slavishly following social and commercial cues to the point of being entirely void of any personal taste.
 Where is grandmother’s antique clock or mom’s inherited dining set?